aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg/svgdocument/domain/_index.md

 ---
 title: SVGDocument.Domain
 second_title: Aspose.SVG for .NET API Reference
-description: SVGDocument property.
+description: SVGDocument Domain property.
 The domain name of the server that served the document or a null string if the server cannot be identified by a domain name
 type: docs
 weight: 20
 url: /net/aspose.svg/svgdocument/domain/